Anders v. California: States expanding Anders

 Though Anders itself applies only to criminal proceedings, at some states have expanded its holding to include other types of cases.
-The Arkansas Supreme Court has applied Anders by case law to family law cases involving termination of parental rights and to adult protective custody cases, and by its own rules to juvenile delinquency and involuntary commitment cases.
+The Arkansas Supreme Court has applied Anders to family law cases involving termination of parental rights and to adult protective custody cases, and by its own rules to juvenile delinquency and involuntary commitment cases.
+The Connecticut Supreme Court has similarly applied Anders where appellate counsel is appointed for indigent parents whose parental rights have been terminated.

 Illinois also permits an Anders brief in any case where a party has a right to appointed counsel, including proceedings for involuntary commitment, juvenile abuse and neglect, or termination of parental rights.
 Furthermore, in Illinois, an Anders brief "must identify at least one potentially justiciable issue" on appeal and cannot argue that there are no grounds, even if frivolous or without merit, to support an appeal.

 The South Carolina Supreme Court also expanded Anders to post-conviction relief proceedings, which the United States Supreme Court has held is not required.